 1. The Lister Arms, Malham

-Consisting of a choice of different cuts of meat, massive Yorkshire Puddings, crispy roasties, seasonal veg and rich gravy, it’s the perfect way to end a big walk in the countryside.
+Consisting of a choice of different meats including lamb, beef and chicken, massive Yorkshire Puddings, crispy roasties, seasonal veg, and rich gravy, it’s the perfect way to end a big walk in the countryside.
 The Lister Arms, Malham, Skipton, BD23 4DB.

 2. The Blue Lion, East Witton

-A gorgeous 18th-century pub with ivy trailing on its exterior, The Blue Lion is the cosy sort of spot you’d expect from the rural countryside.
-Complete with its wooden, traditional interior, candlelit tables and cosy fireplace – there’s no better setting for a Sunday roast.
+A gorgeous 18th-century pub, The Blue Lion is the cosy sort of spot you’d expect from the rural countryside.
+Complete with its traditional interior with flagstone floors and wooden booths, candlelit tables, and a cosy fireplace – there’s no better setting for a Sunday roast.

-Think 28-day matured sirloin of Yorkshire beef, honey roast gammon and rolled shoulder of lamb – served with a proper Yorkshire Pudding, roasties, veggies and a boat-load of gravy.
+Think 28-day matured sirloin of Yorkshire beef, roast salt-aged pork loin, chicken and more – served with a proper Yorkshire Pudding, roasties, veggies, and a boatload of gravy.
+The food here is outstanding, and while the village is quiet, it’s worth a car ride (or hike) to the pub alone.
 The Blue Lion Hotel Inn & Restaurant, Main Road, East Witton, Nr Leyburn, DL8 4SN.

 What’s it near to? 📍 Jervaulx Abbey and The Forbidden Corner (a few minutes by car for both).